 You can also expect a couple of days where the town and beach are covered in sea mist, with little wind.
 The island off the coast disappears and you can’t see from one end of the beach to the other.
 It’s rather eerie and an interesting contrast to the bright, sunny days.

-The sea beckons for a refreshing dip and whilst sea temperatures begin to rise (expect around 25°C), this is the Atlantic Ocean, so don’t expect it to be warm like the Mediterranean; the water is still on the chilly side.
+The sea beckons for a refreshing dip and whilst sea temperatures begin to rise very slightly (expect around 22°C), this is the Atlantic Ocean, so don’t expect it to be warm like the Mediterranean; the water is still on the chilly side.
 Plus, due to the wind, it can sometimes feel rather chilly emerging from the water.